intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 **Beyond the iii chord, the voice-leading runs into an issue with harmonic function.
 While it is possible to continue this pattern through these two chords, in tonal harmony, the IV and vii<sup>o</sup> chords actually function most often as if they are extensions of the ii<sup>7</sup> and V<sup>7</sup> chords respectively.
 Look at the following example to see voice-leading using both of these chords.
 The first measure uses the ii<sup>7</sup> and V<sup>7</sup> chords as part of a diatonic progression, but the second progression substitutes the IV for the ii<sup>7</sup> chord and the vii<sup>o</sup> chord for the V<sup>7</sup> chord.
 After looking at this example, explain why IV and vii<sup>o</sup> function similarly to ii<sup>7</sup> and V<sup>7</sup>.**

-*Please note that to demonstrate how closely related these chords are, many voice-leading rules of common practice harmony are broken in this example--most notably the parallel octaves between the soprano and bass between vii<sup>o</sup> and I. This is for demonstration purposes only, do not assume that this good voice-leading for IV or vii<sup>o</sup>.
+*Please note that to demonstrate how closely related these chords are, many voice-leading rules of common practice harmony are broken in this example--most notably the parallel octaves between the soprano and bass between vii<sup>o</sup> and I. This is for demonstration purposes only, do not assume that this is good voice-leading for IV or vii<sup>o</sup>.
 We will discuss the rules of voice-leading in this style when we study part-writing in Units 10 and 11.*

 {% capture ex5 %}X:5
 T:Adding the IV and viio chords